 Frontcountry gear

-“What should I bring on my tramp?”, you may ask.
+“What gear should I take on my tramp?”, you may ask.
 Gear is very much a personal choice but there are some essentials and some rules.
 Rules are:

 • You must take waterproof layers—staying dry is critical.